 - While not taking place in Spain (despite everyone thinking it so), the Ganados in Resident Evil 4 speak with Mexican accents, despite supposedly be somewhere in Europe.
 A straighter example would be Luis Sera, who says he's from Madrid, but has a Mexican accent.
-Of note is that an actual ingame map places this "village in a Castilian speaking country that it is not Spain" in the center of the Iberian Peninsula, next to Madrid.
-But Capcom insists that it is not Spain.
+Of note is that an actual ingame map places this "village in a Castilian speaking country that is not Spain" in the center of the Iberian Peninsula next to Madrid, and the village uses pesetas, which was Spain's currency before switching to the Euro.
+But, Capcom insists that it is not Spain.

 - Likewise, Esteban Noviembre from The Cursed Crusade speaks in a blatantly stereotypical Mexican manner despite being a Spaniard.
 In the Middle Ages.

 - In Freelancer, the Corsairs and the Outcasts, descendants from passengers of the sabotaged spaceship Hispania, were probably modeled after Spain and Latin America.